hearchco/frontend/.github/ISSUE_TEMPLATE/feature_search_engine.md

 ---
 name: Feature request
 about: Ask for adding a new feature
-title: "[FEAT]"
+title: '[FEAT]'
-labels: "enhancement"
+labels: 'enhancement'
-assignees: ""
+assignees: ''
 ---

 **Describe your feature request**